varnish/Varnish-Book/varnish_book.rst

    .. comments
    Starting with Varnish 4.0, each VCL file must start by declaring its version with a special ``vcl 4.0;`` marker at the top of the file.
-   If you have worked with a programing language or two before, the basic syntax of Varnish should be reasonably straight forward.
+   If you have worked with a programming language or two before, the basic syntax of Varnish should be reasonably straight forward.
    VCL is inspired mainly by C and Perl.
    Blocks are delimited by curly braces, statements end with semicolons, and comments may be written as in C, C++ or Perl according to your own preferences.